You’ll love making this Oven Baked French Toast Recipe with Pumpkin & Bananas for a several reasons.

-- Place rack at the top of oven.
+- Place rack at the top of the oven.
 Preheat oven to 350 degrees F.

-- Spray large cookie sheet pan with cooking spray.
+- Spray a large cookie sheet pan with cooking spray.

 - In a large bowl, whisk together eggs, egg whites, pumpkin puree, chocolate milk, and 1/2 teaspoon of cinnamon.
 Pour into a shallow dish or pie plate.

-- Dip each piece of bread (both sides) in egg mixture.
-Place bread on sheet pan.
-If there is any egg mixture left after all pieces of bread have been dipped, evenly pour it on to bread in pan.
-Let bread soak in egg mixture for 5 minutes.
+- Dip each piece of bread (both sides) in the egg mixture.
+Place bread on a sheet pan.
+If there is any egg mixture left after all pieces of bread have been dipped, evenly pour it on to bread in the pan.
+Let the bread soak in the egg mixture for 5 minutes.